jlgerber/cpp_happy_fun_time/session_04/session4.md

 ## Our simple main.cpp file

-Ok, lets get going.
+Ok, let's get going.
 Create a root project directory.
 I am calling mine hellocmake. you can call yours whatever.

 Cd into the directory and create a main.cpp file.
 It should look something like the following: